On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.

 When these changes apply

-The changes to the complaints process will come into effect from 12 April 2021 and will apply to all names created, transferred, or renewed on or after that date.
+The changes to the complaints process took effect on 12 April 2021 and apply to all names created, transferred, or renewed on or after that date.

 What can you complain about